Breastmilk for premature babies

-Before your premature baby can suckle, kangaroo care can be a great way to help him get comfortable with skin-to-skin contact.
+Before your premature baby can feed directly from your breast, kangaroo care can be a great way to help them get comfortable with skin-to-skin contact.
 It can also help you to produce more milk.

 It can take some premature babies a while to learn how to breastfeed.

 Birthing mothers and babies do better at breastfeeding when they have support and help.
 The nursing staff or the hospital’s lactation consultant will help you with breastfeeding positions and breastfeeding attachment techniques.
 When you get home, your child and family health nurse, GP or the Australian Breastfeeding Association can also support you.